 Capital One miles will transfer to airline frequent flyer programs starting next month.
 I love when programs make their miles worth more, without taking anything away from customers at all.

-- Earlier in the year Capital One added 10 miles per dollar spent on hotels when you pay with your Venture card at Hotels.com/Venture (and that’s stackable with the Hotels.com rewards program).
+- Earlier in the year Capital One added 10 miles per dollar spent on hotels when you pay with your Venture card at Hotels.com/Venture (through January 2020, and that’s stackable with the Hotels.com rewards program).

 - And they’ve recently added a statement credit for TSA PreCheck or Global Entry.